yav/monadic-language-talk/talk.md

 In many languages this is implicit.

-# Monad Laws = Resonable Behavior
+# Monad Laws = Reasonable Behavior

-The grouping of staments is not important:
+The grouping of statements is not important:

 ```haskell
 do { y <- do { x <- s1; s2 }; s3 } =